nandhakumar2611/mindx-inventory-docs/docs/items/other-actions.md

 Click **Save** to apply the changes.

+!!!
+Note

-> Note: Any changes made to item details will not affect previous transactions.
+     Any changes made to item details will not affect previous transactions.

 ## **Delete Item**